daffainfo/ctf-writeup/CyberSecurityRumble Quals/README.md

 # CyberSecurityRumble Quals
-CTF writeup for The 24h@CTF 2023.
+CTF writeup for The CyberSecurityRumble Quals 2023.
 I took part in this CTF competition (Solo), and got 61th place out of 600 users

 | Category | Challenge |
 | --- | --- |